bbauska/Coursera-Bootstrap/README.md

-Remember button classes, button primary, so this would create a dark blue button in your form and then close off the button there, and then I\'m going to simply go in and inside the button, I\'ll give the name as
-\"Send Feedback\" and then save the changes.
+Remember button classes, button primary, so this would create a dark blue button in your form and then close off the button there, and then I\'m going to simply go in and inside the button, I\'ll give the name as "Send Feedback" and then save the changes.

 Now, our form is complete.